Sean Burch

 Sean Burch is an American explorer, mountaineer, motivational speaker, and documentarian.
 Burch was the first Virginian to climb Mount Everest, earning him commendation from the Virginia General Assembly in 2004.
 As of 2022, he held eight World Records.
 His book Hyperfitness: 12 Weeks to Reaching Your Inner Everest and Getting into the Best Shape of Your Life was published by Penguin Random House in 2007.
 He is creator and founder of the extreme fitness program Hyperfitness and of Khumbu Productions.
 In 2010, he was named U.S. Goodwill Ambassador to Nepal by the Nepalese Government; he has also been awarded a medal from the King of Nepal for his solo summit of Mount Everest.

 Early life and education

 Burch was born in Fairfax, Virginia and graduated from Oakton High School.
 He studied history at Roanoke College and was part of the Pi Kappa Phi fraternity.
 While there, he began training in martial arts.
 He received his black belt in Shotokan before graduating and has since studied and become a certified instructor of Jeet Kune Do and Filipino martial arts.
 In 2014, he named a peak in Mongolia after the college.

-Burch was inspired to start training to be a mountaineer when his grandfather, Norwegian-American explorer and World War II veteran Hans Schau, admitted from his deathbed that there were "so many things he wished he could have done."
-In 2001, Burch named a peak in the Wrangell Mountains "Mount Schau" in his honor.
+Burch was inspired to start training to be a mountaineer when his grandfather, Norwegian engineer, adventurer, and World War II veteran Hans Schou, admitted from his deathbed that there were "so many things he wished he could have done."
+In 2001, Burch named a peak in the Wrangell Mountains "Mount Schou" in his honor.